alessandro-crescenzi/stl2sdf/README.md

 # stl2sdf

-Converter of meshes from STL/OBJ to SDF format.
+Converter of meshes from STL to SDF format.

-Takes as input a mesh file (STL/OBJ) and generates the corresponding corresponding .SDF file for importing the model into Gazebo.
+Takes as input a mesh file (STL) and generates the corresponding .SDF file for importing the model into Gazebo.
 It uses the [TriMesh](https://github.com/mikedh/trimesh) library.
 It also allows to resize a mesh.